Citizenship & Guidance

 Citizenship and Guidance in KS3 and 4

 This is broken down into several key areas; economic wellbeing, self, health and safety, relationships and sex education, finance, citizenship, values, rights and responsibilities, Government and Politics and work related learning.
-The PSHE curriculum helps pupils to protect themselves from among other things; drug and alcohol abuse, eating disorders, gang culture, child sexual exploitation, extremism, female genital mutilation and forced marriage.
+The PSHE curriculum helps students to protect themselves from among other things; drug and alcohol abuse, eating disorders, gang culture, child sexual exploitation, extremism, female genital mutilation and forced marriage.
 This includes the compulsory safeguarding element of learning about HIV/AIDS and other sexually transmitted infections alongside the sex education in national curriculum science at Key Stage 3 and relationships and sex education throughout their time at NSB which fully encompasses LGBTQ matters.

 Citizenship and Guidance in KS5